Why your Why is ImportantAug 01, 2021

-One of the foundations for growing a business is your understanding of Self.
-Important to this understanding of Self is knowing your Why.
+One of the important foundations for growing a business is your understanding of Self.
+And part of this understanding is knowing your Why.

 Do your customers know Why you do what you do?
 Why you chose to be in the business you are in?
 Or do you only tell them What you do?